YihsunEthanCheng/CarND-Traffic-Sign-Classifier-Project/README.md

 | ![Alt text][image9] | ![Alt text][image10] |
 ___
 ## Neural network model
+* Why Lenet-5
+   * LeNet-5 is a well known model invented by Yann LeCun in the 90s fpr handwritten digit recognition.
+The traffic signs are simple graphics with mostly low freuency image contents in similar complexity to handwritten digits.
+If equipped with  adqeuate numbers of kernels in the convolutional layers, I beleive LeNet-5 is more than capable of recognizing traffic signs with the benefit of fast training and simple architechture.
-* LeNet-5 is selected for this task with the following specifications.
+* LeNet-5 for this task is implemented with the following specifications.
 The implementation is encapsulated in the class [LeNet](./modules/Lenet.py).

   | Layers / Parameters   |      Descriptions	                          |
   |:---------------------:|:---------------------------------------------:|